World chefs: Goldstein aims to be truffle king

-HONG KONG (Reuters) - New York-born Harlan Goldstein, known to many foodies as the best Western chef in Hong Kong, can thank his mother for his culinary career.
+HONG KONG, March 27 (Reuters) - New York-born Harlan Goldstein, known to many foodies as the best Western chef in Hong Kong, can thank his mother for his culinary career.

 Despairing of her 14-year-old son’s propensity to get mixed up with the wrong crowd, she put him to work in his uncle’s restaurant to keep him out of trouble.
 He went straight from high school to an apprenticeship arranged by his uncle at the Montreux Palace Hotel in Switzerland.